By Ben Hayward

-Another priority position is central defence.
-Captain Carles Puyol missed half of the campaign through injury and there are doubts as to whether his creaking limbs can continue to endure the rigours of another long, hard season.
-Barca are currently scouring the market for a cheap and reliable back-up option.
+Another priority position is central defense.
+Captain Carles Puyol missed half of the campaign through injury and there are doubts as to whether his creaking limbs can continue to endure the rigors of another long, hard season.
+Barca is currently scouring the market for a cheap and reliable back-up option.

 Guardiola’s team compete in six competitions next season, and a large squad is paramount.
 The sale of Bojan and the probable departure of Jeffren Suarez, for an estimated €10m, will go some way to boosting the Catalans’ transfer funds.
 Thiago could bring in another €10m to €15m, too, but his sale would prove unpopular and Pep is keen to keep the midfielder, whose brother Rafinha is one of the youth side’s brightest prospects.